tramitit/guides/en/austria/business_re-registration.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Learn how to change your business form in Austria from freelancer to company with required documents and providers.
-Stay compliant and avoid penalties.
+description: Learn how to re-register your business in Austria, from consulting a tax advisor to submitting documents.
+Understand the full procedure and required paperwork.
 draft: false
-meta_title: 'Business Re-registration in Austria: Process and Providers'
+meta_title: 'Business Re-Registration in Austria: A Complete Guide'
-title: 'Business Re-registration in Austria: Process and Providers'
+title: 'Business Re-Registration in Austria: A Complete Guide'
 translationKey: austria-business_re-registration
 ---

 ## Description
 ### What is it?